mikix/deb2snap/README.md

 Thanks, `fortune`.

 Let's be proud and base and **make the snap smaller**.
 We don't *need* to include *every* dependency of `fortune`.
 Some come included with Ubuntu Core for free.
-Let's exclude anything that comes with Ubuntu Core 15.04 Beta 2:
+Let's exclude anything that comes with Ubuntu Core 15.04:

     ./deb2snap -d 15.04 fortune